Francessco121/Discore/docs/guides/getting_started.md

 ---

-## 2. Try the Example Bot
+## 2. Try the "Ping Pong" bot
-If you wish to test your Discore installation, try this example bot.
+Here's a quick sample bot to get up and running.
 Just enter your bot's user token for the `TOKEN` constant and fire away!

 > [!NOTE]
 > Your bot must have the `MessageContent` intent enabled in the [developer portal](https://discord.com/developers/applications)!